DanielCoutoVale/Dependencies/IP.md

 - _ex **tertio vero** sequitur quod..._
 - _ex quo **tertia ratio** solvitur_

-The examples read *the third proof takes us to the same conclusion, even if...*, *from the third true statement, it follows that...*, *from which the third problem is solved*.
+The examples read *the third proof takes us to the same conclusion, even if...*, *from the third fact, it follows that...*, *from which the third problem is solved*.
 In these wordings, the author refers back to an argument that was numbered previously.

 In all these cases, the ordinal number functions as an Ordinator within a nominal group.
 In turn, the nominal group serves as an Attribute for a clause in a clause complex when the author is numbering arguments and it serves as an Argument for a verb in a clause when the author is referring back to numbered arguments.
 These functions are covered by the transformations proposed above as they stand.